thanos-io/thanos/docs/proposals/202001_thanos_query_health_handling.md

 ## Proposal

-* Add a new flag to Thanos Query `--store.strict-mode` which will make it always retain the last successfully retrieved information via the `Info()` gRPC method of **statically** defined nodes and thus always consider them part of the active store set.
+* Add a new flag to Thanos Query `--store-strict` which will only accept statically specified nodes and Thanos Query will always retain the last successfully retrieved information of them via the `Info()` gRPC method.
+Thus, they will always be considered as part of the active store set.

 ## Risk